Social Media Users in India (2026 Data)

 • Globally, roughly 5.66 billion people actively use social media.

-• This number is significant because 6.04 billion people worldwide use the Internet.
+• 6.04 billion people worldwide use the Internet.
 Of these, 93.71% are already active on at least one social network platform.

 Social media users in world and India in 2026